mastaehe/bonsaiai.github.io/source/includes/api-reference/_api-reference.html.md

 ## Iterations

-Iterations contains data for the number of iterations that have occurred in a simulation at a given time period.
+Iterations contains data for the number of iterations that have occurred in a simulation and at what timestamp.
+This data gets logged about once every 100 iterations.
 This can be useful for long episodes when other metrics may not be getting data.

 > Request